 I know you probably grew up using chemical drain cleaners, but it’s really not wise to do so for several reasons.

 - They rarely work.
-Chemical cleans can turn grease into soap but they don’t dissolve solid clogs.
+Chemical cleans can turn grease into soap, but they don’t dissolve solid clogs.

 - They are dangerous.
 Let’s say you pour chemical drain cleaners down the drain.
 It doesn’t work, so now you are stuck with a drain full of caustic, toxic liquid.
-You go online and read that you should plunge or snake the drain, but now you have all this toxic junk in there what will hurt you if it gets on you.
-That makes both snaking and plunging hazardous, for you or for the plumber you end up calling.
+You go online and read that you should plunge or snake the drain, but now you have all this toxic junk in there that will hurt you if it gets on you.
+That makes both snaking and plunging hazardous for you or for the plumber you end up calling.
 (Don’t worry; we’re trained and know how to protect ourselves.
 We deal with this every day.)

 - It can corrode your pipes, especially if you have copper pipes.

 - Never use chemicals to unclog drains.
 They present environmental hazards in addition to slowly eroding your pipes.
 Chemical drain cleaners also cannot remove solid clogs.
 If you want to use liquid options in between plumber visits to keep your pipes clear, ask a professional for eco-friendly recommendations.

 If you want to pour something down your drain, try vinegar (which is a mild acid) or an eco-friendly, nontoxic drain cleaner.
 For preventative drain cleaners, we suggest BioClean.